 Controls System

-The control system in MOOSE has one primary purpose: to modify input parameters during runtime of a MOOSE-based simulation.
+The Controls system in MOOSE has one primary purpose: to modify input parameters during runtime of a MOOSE-based simulation.

-The input parameters of objects you which to be controlled must:
+The input parameters of objects you wish to be controlled must:

 InputParameters